-Perhaps more than any other Dickens novel, A Tale of Two Cities seems to be a perfect fit for Gryffindors.
+Perhaps more than any other Dickens novel, A Tale of Two Cities seems to be a perfect book choice for Gryffindors.
 Like The Scarlet Pimpernel it’s set around the time of the French Revolution, but it has a broader scope and more intricate plots.
 I can’t spoil the story for you, but the climax champions an unlikely Gryffindor who makes a Snape-like sacrifice.
 (Come to think of it, this book may work very well in the Slytherin reading list, too!)

 7. Watership Down by Richard Adams